-Chair, or Association Manager if mutually agreed, sends invitations to stand for election to those ChLA members on the preliminary slate of candidates (after first checking with the Association Manager to be sure that all candidates are indeed current members of ChLA).
+An electronic nomination form will be mailed to the membership following the ChLA annual conference.
+Members may contact the Association Manager if they require a paper form.
+October/ November If desired, the chair requests that the nomination form be included in the fall issue of the ChLA Newsletter or with the annual membership renewal mailings, and a call for nominees be posted on the ChLA website.
+October / November Chair consults with the President regarding upcoming vacancies in committee chair positions and appointed committee positions.
+The President appoints these vacancies, with approval by the Board at the next meeting.
+November / December Chair compiles a list of all potential candidates for the various positions from suggested names and sends it to members of the committee.
+From this listand any additions they may wish to makecommittee members agree on a slate.
+December / January Chair, or Association Manager if mutually agreed, sends invitations to stand for election to those ChLA members on the preliminary slate of candidates (after first checking with the Association Manager to be sure that all candidates are indeed current members of ChLA).
 With this email message, the appropriate page of the Policies and Procedures Manual (or excerpts) describing the term and the duties of the office for which the candidate is being invited to run should be included.
 Those members who agree to run for office are asked to submit a brief bio, preferably electronically, to the chair and the Association Manager by a specific date, for inclusion in the electronic information posted online for the general membership to reference when voting.

-Chair and/or Association Manager acknowledges acceptances, thanking candidates for agreeing to run and informing them that they can expect to hear of the results of the election in early April.
+Chair and/or Association Manager acknowledges acceptances, thanking candidates for agreeing to run and informing

+January / Early February them that they can expect to hear of the results of the election in early April.
 As necessary, chair or Association Manager sends out second round and third round invitations to substitute candidates for those positions for which nominees declined to run.

-Jan/early Feb

-Chair or Association Manager compile a final slate and sends it, together with the bios of those who will appear on the ballot, to the service provider contracted to prepare the election materials for online posting.
+Chair or Association Manager compiles a final slate and sends it, together with the bios of those who will appear on the ballot, to the service provider contracted to prepare the election materials for online posting.
+Mid-February Electronic notification is sent to all current members that the election information and ballot have been posted and provide the deadline for voting.

-Mid-February

-Electronic notification is sent to all current members that the election information and ballot have been posted and provide the deadline for voting.
 A short note from the President usually accompanies this email, encouraging members to vote and including any other news or information.

-Late Mar/early April

-Results of the tallied ballots are reported by the service provider to the Association Manager, Election results are then sent to the Nominations and Election Committee Chair and the President; the results are to be held in confidence among the three parties only.

-Chair informs all candidates by email of the results of the elections, congratulating successful candidates; informing first runners-up that, should someone be unable to fulfill a term, they would complete their term; thanking unsuccessful candidates for their willingness to serve and expressing encouragement to run again at another time.
+Late March / Early April Results of the tallied ballots are reported by the service provider to the Association Manager.
+Election results are then sent to the Nominations and Election Committee Chair and the President; the results are to be held in confidence among the three parties only.
+Chair informs all candidates by email of the results of the elections, congratulating successful candidates; informing first runners-up that, should someone be unable to fulfill a term, they are invited to complete the term, thanking unsuccessful candidates for their willingness to serve and expressing encouragement to run again at another time.
 New Board members are invited by the President to participate in the annual June meeting as observer with no voting rights (if incoming Board member attends Wednesday meeting as an observer, their conference registration fee is waived).

-May

-Chair prepares an annual report for the Board meeting at the annual conference.
+May Chair prepares an annual report for the Board meeting at the annual conference.